agrawalshivangi/wkndmuzik/README.md

 ## Testing

-* unit test in core: this show-cases classic unit testing of the code contained in the bundle.
+Unit test in core: this show-cases classic unit testing of the code contained in the bundle.
 To test, execute:

     mvn clean test

 ### Building wkndmuzik wireframes content

 By default, wireframes content for the contest from `ui.content` will be deployed and will merge with any authored content during each build.
 If you wish to cleanly re-set an environment, modify the [filter.xml](ui.content/src/main/content/META-INF/vault/filter.xml) file and remove the `mode=merge` attribute to cleanly overwrite the paths.